Miralius/ScheduleRandomizer/README.md

 ## Timed goals
 You can use deadline for one-time goals or durations for repeated goals.
+> :warning: Only goals without sub goals (that is, the 'childest' goals) may have timed fields
 ### Colors
 Times are also calculated exponentially.
 Each goal has a color:
 - :white_small_square: Color.NOT_STARTED - not-started goal (will be dropped)